pascalito007/ynov-resources/2024/b3/cloud/README.md

 ## submission

-- Make sure you submit your PDF in moodle `CAPSTONE-PROJECT`
+- Make sure you submit your public github url that contains all your work in moodle `CAPSTONE-PROJECT`
 - Make sure your PDF is well written and well described with table of contents and sections and so on.

   ### References: